Mjavala/muri-frontend/readme.md

 ssh -i ~/.ssh/{YOUR_KEY} {YOUR_USER}@{TARGET_SERVER}
 ```

-## Data transfer
+Now that both VPS's can communicate, you can send data.
 Start by dumping the data with the following command:
 ```
 docker exec -t {YOUR_IMAGE_ID} pg_dumpall -c -U postgres | gzip > {YOUR_DIR}/dump_$(date +"%Y-%m-%d_%H_%M_%S").gz
 ```